Skip to main content

 Now that our load and transform are working, we can run them on our orchestrator.

-Starlake can generate DAGs for different orchestrators like Airflow, Dagster, and Snowflake Tasks.
+Starlake can generate DAGs for different orchestrators: Airflow, Dagster, and Snowflake Tasks.

 Prerequisites